martinslabber/smosl/README.rst

 Keys
 ----

-The key contains a hierarchy, sections in the hierarchy are separated from one another with the ":" character.
+The key contain a hierarchy, sections in the hierarchy are separated from one another with the ':' character.
 The key and all it sections are case insensitive and should only consist out of 'a' to 'z', '0' to '9' and the '_' character.
 When key is processed the key will be converted to lower case, any character not in the above listed set will be dropped.

 Value Types
 -----------

-SMOSL has 3 data types, it is up to the client to force values into one of the following types: Text, Number and Boolean.
+SMOSL has only 3 data types, it is up to the client to force values into one of the following types: Text, Number and Boolean.

 Text
 ^^^^